PSIA vs PSIG: What's the Difference?

 PSIA vs. PISIG

-PSI is the most commonly used unit of measure in the United States.
-Most household sporting goods, from basketballs to bicycle tires, use PSI as their air inflation measurement.
+PSI is one of the most commonly used unit of measure in the United States.
+Most household sporting goods—from basketballs to bicycle tires—use PSI as their air inflation measurement.

 In oil and gas operations, there are two other units of measurement you may come across that are more specific: PSIA and PSIG.

-PSIA Definition: PSIA stands for pounds per square inch absolute.
+PSIA stands for "Pounds per Square Inch Absolute."
 Absolute pressure is pressure relative to zero or absolute vacuum.
 You may see PSIA used on engineering documents or P&IDs.

-PSIG Definition: PSIG stands for pounds per square inch gauge.
+PSIG stands for "Pounds per Square Inch Gauge."
 Gauge pressure is pressure relative to atmospheric pressure.
 Gauge pressure is what most gauges on your oilfield valves and equipment will show.

 PSIA vs PSIG